Icinga/icinga2/doc/6-distributed-monitoring.md

 By convention all nodes should be configured using their FQDN.

-Furthermore you must ensure that the following configuration names are exact the same:
+Furthermore, you must ensure that the following names are exactly the same in all configuration files:

 * Host certificate common name (CN)
 * Endpoint configuration object
 * NodeName constant

-The cli commands will help you here already and minimize the effort.
-Just keep in mind -- use the FQDN for endpoints and common names when asked.
+Setting this up on the command line will help you to minimize the effort.
+Just keep in mind that you need to use the FQDN for endpoints and for common names when asked.

 ## <a id="distributed-monitoring-security"></a> Security

-While there are certain capabilities to ensure the safe communication between all nodes (firewalls, policies, software hardening, etc.) the Icinga 2 also provides additional security itself:
+While there are certain mechanisms to ensure a secure communication between all nodes (firewalls, policies, software hardening, etc.), Icinga 2 also provides additional security:

 * SSL certificates are mandatory for cluster communication.
-There are CLI commands helping with their creation.
+The CLI commands create those certs automatically.
 * Child zones only receive event updates (check results, commands, etc.) for their configured updates.
-* Zones cannot influence/interfere other zones.
-Each checked object is assigned to only one zone.
+* Zones cannot interfere with other zones and influence each other.
+Every checked object is assigned to only one zone.
 * All nodes in a zone trust each other.
-* [Config sync]() and [remote command endpoint execution]() is disabled by default.
+* [Config sync](6-distributed-monitoring.md#distributed-monitoring-top-down-config-sync) and [remote command endpoint execution](6-distributed-monitoring.md#distributed-monitoring-top-down-command-endpoint) is disabled by default.

 ## <a id="distributed-monitoring-setup-master"></a> Master Setup

 This section explains how to install a central single master node using the `node wizard` command.
-If you prefer to do a manual installation please refer to the [manual setup]() section.
+If you prefer to do an automated installation, please refer to the [automated setup](6-distributed-monitoring.md#distributed-monitoring-advanced-hints-automation) section.

 Required information:

   Parameter           | Description
   --------------------|--------------------
   Common name (CN)    | **Required.** By convention this should be the host's FQDN.
 Defaults to the FQDN.
-  API bind host       | **Optional.** Allows to specify the address where the ApiListener is bound to.
+  API bind host       | **Optional.** Allows to specify the address the ApiListener is bound to.
 For advanced usage only.
-  API bind port       | **Optional.** Allows to specify the port where the ApiListener is bound to.
+  API bind port       | **Optional.** Allows to specify the port the ApiListener is bound to.
 For advanced usage only (requires changing the default port 5665 everywhere).

 The setup wizard will ensure that the following steps are taken:

-* Setup the `api` feature
+* Enable the `api` feature.
-* Generate a new certificate authority (CA) in `/var/lib/icinga2/ca` if not existing
+* Generate a new certificate authority (CA) in `/var/lib/icinga2/ca` if it doesn't exist.
-* Create a certificate signing request (CSR) for the local node
+* Create a certificate signing request (CSR) for the local node.
-* Sign the CSR with the local CA and copy all files into the `/etc/icinga2/pki` directory
+* Sign the CSR with the local CA and copy all files to the `/etc/icinga2/pki` directory.
-* Update the `zones.conf` file with the new zone hierarchy
+* Update the `zones.conf` file with the new zone hierarchy.
-* Update `/etc/icinga2/features-enabled/api.conf` and `constants.conf`
+* Update `/etc/icinga2/features-enabled/api.conf` and `constants.conf`.

-Example master setup for the `icinga2-master1.localdomain` node on CentOS 7:
+Here is an example of a master setup for the `icinga2-master1.localdomain` node on CentOS 7:

     [root@icinga2-master1.localdomain /]# icinga2 node wizard
     Welcome to the Icinga 2 Setup Wizard!